WillWeston94/williamweston-usdc-2024/README.md

 1. `tester.html`: An HTML file that will run your code.
 1. `book_search.js`: A JavaScript source code file that you should edit for your assessment submission.

+## Program Functionality

+The `book_search.js` file includes a solution for efficiently searching terms within a collection of scanned book texts.
+The main functions, `createIndex` and `findSearchTermInBooks`, work together to index book contents and then search this index for specific terms.
+The code handles various scenarios, including case sensitivity and searches for non-existent terms.
+It’s designed to offer quick and accurate search results, improving usability and performance for large datasets.
+Additionally, several unit tests are provided to validate the functionality of these methods under different conditions, such as case sensitivity, and handling empty search queries.

 ## Testing your code

 You will need to open the file `tester.html` in a browser to run the code that is contained in `book_search.js`.
 The output from running that code will appear in the browser's web developer console.
 Here is documentation for opening the web developer tools for Firefox: